 I have a full post outlining what to look for and what to avoid when picking a detergent for your cloth diapers right here:

 You’ll notice it’s short.
-That’s because if you’re using the right amount, based on actual science and measuring things, you don’t need a bunch of silly “rules” to try and explain away the wash problems you’re getting; but I digress.
+That’s because if you’re using the right amount, based on the actual science and measuring things, you don’t need a bunch of silly “rules” to try and explain away the wash problems you’re getting; but I digress.

-What Soaps/Detergents To Never Use
+What Soaps/Detergents To Never Use with Cloth Diapers

 Once again, I go into all the things to avoid when choosing a detergent in this article here, but there are some soaps that really need calling out as bad wherever possible as they are marketed toward cloth diapers despite being horrible for them and the culprit of many red and sore baby-bums.
 Here are 3 cloth diaper detergents to avoid at all costs: